 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education (BPPE) by calling 888-370-7589 (toll free) or by completing a complaint form, which can be obtained on the Bureau's internet web site, www.bppe.ca.gov.
-For full Student Complaint and Grievance Policy please see below.
+For full Student Complaint and Grievance Policy starting on page 71.